Linear Bounds between Contraction Coefficients for $f$-Divergences: Proofs of Linear Bounds between Contraction Coefficients

-In light of the maximal correlation lower bound in Proposition \ref{Prop:Contraction Coefficient Properties}, we only need to prove upper bounds on contraction coefficients for $f$-divergences using $\etaChi\!\left(P_X,P_{Y|X}\right)$ to derive linear bounds of the form \eqref{Eq: Linear Bounds}.
-The central idea to establish such upper bounds entails upper and lower bounding the $f$-divergences in the numerator and denominator of Definition \ref{Def:Contraction Coefficient} respectively, using $\chi^2$-divergences.
-To this end, we will illustrate some simple bounds between $f$-divergences and $\chi^2$-divergence in this section.
+In this section, we will prove Theorems \ref{Thm:General Contraction Coefficient Bound} and \ref{Thm:Refined Contraction Coefficient Bound}.
+The central idea to establish these results entails upper and lower bounding the $f$-divergences in the numerator and denominator of Definition \ref{Def:Contraction Coefficient} respectively, using $\chi^2$-divergences.
+To this end, we will illustrate some simple bounds between $f$-divergences and $\chi^2$-divergence in the next subsection, and prove the main results in subsection \ref{Upper Bounds on Contraction Coefficients}.